ietf-wg-acme/acme/draft-ietf-acme.md

 URI).
 This allows the client to send information only for challenges it is responding to.

-For example, if the client were to respond to the "simpleHttp" challenge in the above authorization, it would send the following request:
+For example, if the client were to respond to the "http-00" challenge in the above authorization, it would send the following request:

 ~~~~~~~~~~